ScriptMang/conch/README.md

 * This program requires that both the go programming language<br>
   and PostgreSQL be installed on your local machine.<br>
-  A program like Postman to send http requests to the database.
+  It also  requires a program like Postman to send http requests to the database.

 * Make sure to import the psql dump file into PostgreSQL.<br>
   Use the following command 'psql --username=<username> Bikeshop <  <filename>.sql'. <br>